lundsara/es6-classes/README.md

 * `overridePassword`, which should take another user and a new password as an argument.
 When executed, this method changes the password for the passed-in user.

 ## Bonus I

-> Try implementing a class feature we won't be covering in class.

 Create a "getter" and "setter" methods for retrieving and updating a user's `username`.